 If you are not feeling well, or have been in contact with someone who has been sick, we ask you to visit again when you are feeling better.

 Hall of Fame News

 About the Hall

 In the Women’s Basketball Hall of Fame, you can test your basketball skills on three different courts, a timed dribbling course, and a passing skills area.
 There is also a photo area where you can pretend to be different players throughout history.

-As you enter the Women’s Basketball Hall of Fame, the first thing you see is the Eastman Statue.
+As you enter the Women’s Basketball Hall of Fame Pat Summitt Rotunda, the first thing you see is the Eastman Statue.
 This 17-foot bronze statue exemplifies our mission to “honor the past, celebrate the present, and promote the future” of women’s basketball.
 Each inductee receives a replica of this statue upon their induction into the Hall of Fame